m24842/TrackingCamera/README.md

 ## Overview

+### Summary
 A proof of concept for a presenter tracking camera with intuitive 2-axis pan and tilt control using a laser pointer.
 By prioritizing laser tracking, presenters can easily divert the camera's attention to specific areas, allowing for more immursive remote presentations compared to footage produced by static viewpoint, multi-region selection, or solely presenter tracking systems.

+### Technical
+Presenter tracking was implemented using YOLOv8 Nano.
+Laser tracking was implemented using a UNet model trained on brief recordings from the tracking camera using unsupervised reinforcement learning.
+The reward model produces larger rewards for masks with higher probability distribution concentrations.

 ## Dependencies